-On April 16, 2021, the Company completed its Offering and issued a total of 20.9 million units (the "Units") at CAD\$0.55 per Unit on a bought deal basis for net proceeds of \$8.3 million.
-Each Unit consists of one Class A common share (a "Common Share") in the capital of the Company and one Common Share purchase warrant (a "Offering Warrant").
+On April 16, 2021, the Company closed a bought deal financing (the "Offering") and issued a total of 20,930,000 units (the "Offering Units") at CAD\$0.55 per Unit on a bought deal basis for net proceeds of \$8.3 million.
+Each Offering Unit consisted of one Class A common share (a "Common Share") in the capital of the Company and one Common Share purchase warrant (an "Offering Warrant").
 Each Offering Warrant entitles the holder thereof to purchase one Common Share at an exercise price of CAD\$0.70 until October 16, 2022.

-In addition, the Company issued 1.3 million non-transferable compensation warrants ("Broker Warrants").
+In addition, the Company issued 1,255,800 non-transferable compensation warrants ("Broker Warrants").
 Each Broker Warrant entitles the holder thereof to purchase one Common Share at an exercise price of CAD\$0.55 until October 16, 2022.